TeamHypersomnia/Hypersomnia/docs/pages/docs/contributing.md

 tags: [getting_started]
 summary: |
     Great portion of time spent developing Hypersomnia was to make the codebase possible to be understood by newcomers.
-    [The purpose](core_principles#goals) of that is to establish a community project, wherein each fan can improve the game with reasonable amount of effort.
+    Ultimately, each fan should be able to improve the game with reasonable amount of effort.

     This article will run you through the basic procedure of making changes to the Hypersomnia source code.
 permalink: contributing